 No matter how big is your coworking network, members come there for the community.
 As a coworking business professional, you must strategically foster a sense of fellowship and collaboration.

 It's rather difficult for a large coworking network to preserve the intimacy and emotional support between members a small coworking allows.
 Probably the best advice here is to build a strong business network among members instead.

-In this case, it's safe to say that your coworking management platform works similar to LinkedIn with the possibility of real-life partnerships and collaborations on the project, which is important as according to the WeWork survey, 51% of members do business with one another at least once a month.
+In this case, it's safe to say that your coworking space management system works similar to LinkedIn with the possibility of real-life partnerships and collaborations on the project, which is important as according to the WeWork survey, 51% of members do business with one another at least once a month.